WisdomMapeka/socialNetwork-remake/README.md

 ----------------------------------------------------------
 ADDITIONAL LINUX COMMANDS

--copy a .env fle to /wmecreativesnew/wmecreativesnew folder on the server scp .env wiz@{SERVER IP}:~/wmecreativesnew/wmecreativesnew
+-copy a .env fle to /foldername/subfolder folder on the server scp .env userxxx@{SERVER IP}:~/foldername/subfolder

 -config file is in /etc/